 About the Firm

 The Firm is multi-faceted and has a deep, talented pool of legal expertise and experience.
-The National Law Journal characterized the Firm as one of the top plaintiff firms nationally that “tapped [its] deep bench for high stakes litigation battles in courts across the country,”
+The National Law Journal characterized the Firm as one of the top plaintiff firms nationally that “tapped [its] deep bench for high stakes litigation battles in courts across the country.”

-Wolf Haldenstein’s outstanding and groundbreaking results have been featured in The New York Times, The LA Times, The San Diego Union-Tribune, The Wall Street Journal, Bloomberg News, The National Law Journal, The Hollywood Reporter, Billboard Magazine, Variety, Rolling Stone, USA Today, The Guardian, The Chicago Tribune and on NPR, NBC News, CBS Nightly News, The Late Show with Stephen Colbert and The Tonight Show Starring Jimmy Fallon.
+Wolf Haldenstein’s outstanding and groundbreaking results have been featured in The New York Times, The Los Angeles Times, The San Diego Union-Tribune, The Wall Street Journal, Bloomberg News, The National Law Journal, The Hollywood Reporter, Billboard Magazine, Variety, Rolling Stone, USA Today, The Guardian, The Chicago Tribune and on NPR, NBC News, CBS Nightly News, The Late Show with Stephen Colbert and The Tonight Show Starring Jimmy Fallon.
 Additionally, our attorneys are consistently called upon to contribute their expertise to television, radio and print media outlets.

 - Recovered over $7 billion in recoveries for shareholders.